Art and writing submissions to 2000 AD

 - you'll massively improve your chances of working for us if you follow it.

 In order to maintain our open submission policy we must manage the volume of submissions we receive, and therefore we will be accepting submissions at certain times of the year.

-2000 AD submissions period is currently OPEN.
-It will close on 1 March 2019.
+The 2000 AD submissions period is currently CLOSED.
+It will reopen on 30 September 2019.